Collaborative-AI/tutorial/Paper Reading/README.md

     - Read the title, abstract, and conclusion.
     - Glance through the headings and subheadings.
     - Look at the figures and tables to get a sense of the results.
+    - Pay particular attention to diagrams that illustrate the motivation and method.

+### Targeted Reading

+- **When to Use**: When you want a better understanding of the field or to grasp the motivation and contribution of the paper without reading it entirely.
+- **How to Do It**:
+    - Read the introduction and related work sections.
+    - Focus on the formulations in the methodology section.
+    - Review the key results in the experimental section.

 ### In-Depth Reading